 The Company's 2014 Equity Incentive Plan, or the 2014 Plan, is administered by the Company's Board of Directors or a duly authorized committee thereof, referred to as the Plan administrator.
 The 2014 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance stock awards and other forms of equity compensation, collectively referred to as Stock Awards.
 Additionally, the 2014 Plan provides for the grant of performance cash awards.
 Incentive stock options may be granted only to employees.
 All other awards may be granted to employees, including officers, non-employee directors, and consultants.
 No incentive stock options may be granted under the 2014 Plan after the tenth anniversary of the effective date of the 2014 Plan.
 Stock Awards granted under the 2014 Plan vest at the rate specified by the Plan administrator.
-Initial grants of Stock Awards made to employees and non-employee consultants generally vest as to 25% on the first anniversary of the date of grant and the balance ratably over the next 36 months.
-However, as of January 1, 2015 for officers and January 1, 2016 for employees and non-employee consultants, subsequent grants of Stock Awards vest monthly over a period of four years from the grant date.
-Stock options initially granted to members of the Company's Board of Directors vest on the date of the Annual Meeting of Stockholders at which their initial term expires based on the class of Director.
+Initial grants of Stock Awards made to employees and non-employee consultants generally vest as to 25% on the first anniversary of the date of grant and the balance ratably over the next 36 months and subsequent grants vest monthly over a period of four years from the grant date.
+Beginning in 2018, stock options initially granted to members of the Company's Board of Directors vest over a period of three years in equal installments from the date of the grant, subject to the option holder's continued service as a Director through such date.
 Subsequent grants to Directors that are made automatically at Annual Meetings of Stockholders vest fully on the first anniversary of the date of grant.
 The Plan administrator determines the term of Stock Awards granted under the 2014 Plan up to a maximum of ten years.